21 CFR Part 11 Electronic Records and Electronic Signatures and Data Integrity

 Expand/Collapse Expand/Collapse

-• State the principles of Electronic Records and Electronic Signatures compliance.
+• Explain the key regulatory principles of Electronic Records and Electronic Signatures (ERES), including compliance obligations

-• Apply the requirements of 21 CFR Part 11 in relation to Electronic Signatures and Records.
+• Interpret and implement the compliance requirements of 21 CFR Part 11 and EU GMP Annex 11

 Who are the tutors?